PureGero/server-utils/README.md

 ## Building

-1. Build MultiPaper and then run:
+1. Build MultiPaper and then run (inside the MultiPaper directory):
 `./gradlew publishToMavenLocal`

 2. Enter the server-utils directory and run:
 `mvn`

-3. The plugin jar is available at `target/server-utils-1.19-v1.jar`
+3. The plugin jar is available at
+`target/server-utils-1.19-v1.jar`